Ukrainian stickleback

 The Ukrainian stickleback (Pungitius platygaster) also known as the southern ninespine stickleback, southern nine-spined stickleback, Aral stickleback, and pontic stickleback, is a species of fish in the family Gasterosteidae.
-It inhabits freshwater, brackish, and marine ecosystems from southeastern Europe to central Asia in the Black Sea, Sea of Azov, Caspian Sea, and Aral Sea basins.
+It inhabits freshwater, brackish, and marine ecosystems from southeastern Europe to central Asia, specifically in the Black Sea, Sea of Azov, Caspian Sea, and Aral Sea basins.

 Taxonomy

 First described by Karl Fedorovich Kessler in 1859 from specimens taken from Odessa, Ukraine, the Ukrainian stickleback is classified in the family Gasterosteidae (sticklebacks) in the class Actinopterygii.
 It has been referred to by at least a dozen synonyms.

 Description

 The Ukrainian stickleback grows to a maximum length of 6.0 to 7.0 centimetres in standard length.
 It is differentiated from similar species in its range by its count of 8–11 dorsal spines, large lateral scutes, and caudal peduncle lacking a keel.

 Distribution

 The Ukrainian stickleback is found in wetlands and rivers draining into the Black Sea, Sea of Azov, Caspian Sea, and Aral Sea basins.
 It also inhabits the Axios and Loudias rivers in Greece and the Nura river of Kazakhstan.
-It colonized the Ishim river in Russia via a manmade canal in the 1980s.
+Additionally, it colonized the Ishim river in Russia via a manmade canal in the 1980s.